rfrey2009/dealsbar-v2/readme.txt

 == Changelog ==

 = 2.0 =
+* NOTE: You will likely need to re-input your dealsbar customization and API settings!
 * Second release
 * Plugin re-written for performance, security, and ease of future updating
 * Added a setting for custom subid/Affiliate-defined tracking values in dealsbar links